 Remedial Cleaning of silt traps: The sedimentation forebay as well as the apron of the outlet headwalls must be inspected every six months, with one of the inspections taking place just before the first seasonal rains.
 These must be inspected for build-up of silt, dirt, mud, and similar material.
 All silt and other material must be removed and disposed of at a suitable landfill site.
 Care must be taken to ensure that no silt enters the stormwater system during the cleaning process.
 The Stormwater Management Plan (Annexure 10) needs to be adhered too.
-If erosion has occurred, it must immediately be rehabilitated through stabilisation of the embankments and revegetation, where applicable.
-Action I elosion has occurred, it must immediately be rehabilitated through stat sinsation of the embankments and revegetation PERFORMA ANCE Date Details of Transgression Responsible Party Action Taken
+If erosion has occurred, it must immediately be rehabilitated through stabilisation of the embankments and revegetation, where a Action PERFORMANCE Date Details of Transgression Responsible Party Action Taken

-Objective Agricultural Best Practice Risk Actions Monitoring Targets Fire Risks Pollution Standard Operating Procedures (SOPs) will be established for the following agricultural practices: Planned burning of the wheatfields by farmers on agricultural land; and Crop spraying during winter.
-Monitor the effectiveness of burning and crop spraying methods used.
-Efficient management and control of agricultural practices.
+Objective Agricultural Best Practice Risk Actions Monitoring Targets Fire Risks Standard Operating Procedures (SOPs) will be established for the following agricultural practices: Planned burning of the wheatfields by farmers on agricultural land; and Monitor the effectiveness of burning and crop Efficient management and control of Pollution Crop spraying during winter. spraying methods used. agricultural practices.
 Visibility Both these aspects must be managed via SOP engagements between the CWA and the Farmers Association in the area.
 All farmers must belong to a Fire Association and Burning Permits must be obtained from the CoCT prior to any burning undertaken.
 Burning takes place during the months of March and April only.
 Furthermore, no burning is allowed to take place on days that have been identified by the CoCT as "red" or "yellow" days.
 Burning may only take place on "green" days.
 The Fire Department as well as the CWA representative needs to be notified in advance of agreed upon burn days.
 All efforts must be made to reduce the practice of burning fields, where possible.
 Remedial Action Refer non- compliance to the Contractor.
-Liaise with the Farmers Association on a continual basis to symbiotic. ensure agricultural practices and airport operations are Objective Management & Control of Soil Erosion (water).
+Liaise with the Farmers Association on a continual basis to e symbiotic. ensure agricultural practices and airport operations are Objective Management & Control of Soil Erosion (water).